Harxhit/CrowdStream/docs/roadmap/week-6/day-4/README.md

 - [ ] Verify segments are cached at the edge (cache headers correct)
 - [ ] Add signed URLs/cookies if recordings are private (optional for MVP)

+> Skipping this as product does not require this currently.

 ## Acceptance criteria
 - [ ] A recorded stream plays back via the CloudFront HLS URL in the browser
 - [ ] S3 is not publicly accessible (only via CloudFront)